 Where We Tested

 The vast majority of our testing came in the form of simply using the jackets while doing the varied outdoor activities that we love.
-In many cases, we carried two jackets with us on the same adventure so that we could test them in the same conditions on the same day, side-by-side.
+In many cases, we carried two jackets with us on the same adventure to test them in the same conditions on the same day, side-by-side.
 We took them hiking, camping, trail running, rock climbing, peak bagging, backpacking, mountain biking, fly fishing, and also wore them around town and in our day-to-day lives.
 Indeed, the more we wore and tested these windbreaker jackets, the more we found them to be indispensable to our everyday activities.

-After months of wearing these jackets daily in all kinds of circumstances, and lending them out to friends to test and report back on, we had some pretty well-conceived ideas of their relative strengths and weaknesses.
-We then put each jacket through a variety of tests to back up, or dissolve, our thoughts on how they ranked for each of our metrics: wind resistance, breathability and venting, fit and functionality, water resistance, and weight and packability.
+After months of wearing these jackets daily in all kinds of circumstances and lending them out to friends to test and report back on, we had some pretty well-conceived ideas of their relative strengths and weaknesses.
+We then put each jacket through a variety of tests to back up or dissolve, our thoughts on how they ranked for each of our metrics: wind resistance, breathability and venting, fit and functionality, water resistance, and weight and packability.

 Breathability and Venting

 After comparing our notes on how easily air passed through the material and noting the features designed for venting, we heated our gear room to nearly 85-degrees Fahrenheit and put each jacket through a 15-minute, body-weight workout.
 We analyzed which ones felt the hottest, built up the most sweat inside, and which overall felt the coolest at the end.